eslint/rfcs/designs/2021-suppression-support/README.md

 ### Goal

 1. Keep the current behavior of ESLint, i.e., errors/warnings will not be shown on the command line if the related rules are disabled, unless `--no-inline-config` is used.
-2. When the flag `--output-suppression` is used, the violations (problems) that disabled by inline comments will not be removed.
+2. When the new CLI option `--output-suppression` is used, the violations (problems) that disabled by inline comments will not be removed.
 3. Add suppression info in the output of ESLint
     1. For inSource suppressions, we generate suppression info where `kind` is `inSource` and `justification` is the description in the directive comments (words after two or more consecutive dashes mentioned above).